andrii2706/strong-junior-project/README.md

 To start user you need to install all packages and using second terminal to start server.
 Start server command is `npm run server`.
 After that you need to wait some time and work with it.
+Navigate to `http://localhost:3000/`.
+Where you see that your server started.

 ## Build